Al 'Azifoon (The Musicians) Al 'Azifoon performs classical and traditional Arabic music on traditional acoustic instruments.

 played by the members of Al 'Azifoon.

-Al 'Azifoon is now on Facebook and YouTube!
+Al 'Azifoon is on Facebook and YouTube!

 Oud